emen7/poprev2/README.md

-# PopRev2 Platform
+# UB Ecosystem

-A comprehensive ecosystem for document transformation, reading, and content management with TinaCMS integration.
+A comprehensive monorepo for document transformation, reading, and content management with a focus on accessibility and code quality.

 ## Repository Structure

-This monorepo contains multiple applications and shared packages that make up the PopRev2 platform:
+This monorepo contains multiple applications and shared packages that make up the UB Ecosystem:

 ```
-poprev2/
+ub-ecosystem/
 ├── apps/                  # Application implementations
-│   ├── reader/            # UB Reader application
+│   ├── ub-reader/         # UB Reader application
 │   ├── publications/      # Publications application
-│   └── almanac/           # Almanac application
+│   └── almanac-new/       # Almanac application
 ├── packages/              # Shared libraries and components
+│   ├── core/              # Core functionality and types
 │   ├── ui/                # Shared UI components
+│   ├── theme-system/      # Theming capabilities
 │   ├── content-transformer/ # Document transformation utilities
+│   ├── content-storage/   # Content storage and retrieval
 │   ├── data-models/       # Shared data models
 │   ├── reference-parser/  # Reference parsing utilities
 │   ├── audio-services/    # Audio playback services
+│   ├── highlighting/      # Text highlighting functionality
+│   ├── state-management/  # State management utilities
 │   └── table-transformer/ # Table transformation utilities
-├── sandbox/               # Examples and prototypes
-│   ├── app/               # Example pages
+├── content/               # Content files for the applications
-│   ├── components/        # Example components
+│   ├── raw/               # Raw content files
-│   └── lib/               # Example utilities
+│   └── scientific/        # Scientific content
-├── docs/                  # Documentation
-│   ├── architecture/      # Architecture documentation
+├── config/                # Shared configuration
-│   ├── development/       # Development guides
+├── scripts/               # Utility scripts
-│   └── deployment/        # Deployment guides
-└── content/               # Content files for the applications
+└── styles/                # Global styles
 ```

 ## Applications

-### UB Reader (`apps/reader/`)
+### UB Reader (`apps/ub-reader/`)

 The UB Reader is the central application for reading and navigating content.
 It provides a rich reading experience with features like navigation, search, and user preferences.
+Built with Next.js, it leverages the shared packages for core functionality.

+Key features:

+- Document navigation and rendering
+- Theme customization
+- Pullup panels for additional content
+- Audio playback integration
+- Highlighting and notes

 ### Publications (`apps/publications/`)

-The Publications app is used for various publication types:
+The Publications app is used for various publication types.
+It shares much of its codebase with the UB Reader but is configured for different content types and presentation styles.

-- Scientific
-- Lectionary
-- Catechism
-- PopRev (formerly UBgems/Perplexity)

-Each publication type is configured through environment variables and shares the same codebase.

-### Almanac (`apps/almanac/`)
+### Almanac (`apps/almanac-new/`)

 The Almanac application provides access to almanac content with specialized features for this content type.

 ## Shared Packages

-### UI Components (`packages/ui/`)

-Reusable UI components used across all applications, ensuring a consistent look and feel.
+### Core (`packages/core/`)

+The core package provides fundamental functionality for reader applications:

+- Document model for structured content
+- Navigation system for document traversal
+- Selection system for text selection and highlighting
+- Reader components for content display
+- Extension system for plugin architecture

+### Theme System (`packages/theme-system/`)

+Provides theming capabilities for all applications:

+- Theme definitions with CSS modules
+- ThemeProvider with React context
+- Theme switching functionality
+- Default themes (light, dark, traditional)

 ### Content Transformer (`packages/content-transformer/`)

-Utilities for transforming content from various formats (Markdown, DOCX) into a standardized internal representation.
+Utilities for transforming content from various formats into a standardized internal representation.

+### Content Storage (`packages/content-storage/`)

+Services for storing and retrieving content with caching capabilities.

 ### Data Models (`packages/data-models/`)